Dual Optimistic Ascent (PI Control) is the Augmented Lagrangian Method in Disguise: Implications and Discussion

 This result also implies that for problems where a specific convergence rate is known for \cref{eq:lag_gda},\footnote{There is no general closed-form expression for the iteration complexity of the Augmented Lagrangian method in \cref{eq:gda_alm}; such rates can only be established under additional assumptions on $f$, $\vg$, and $\vh$.} that rate transfers directly to \cref{eq:lag_oga}, provided $\lrd$ is sufficiently close to $c$.

 Global convergence, however, is more delicate.
-While the matching primal iterates for equality-constrained problems (\cref{thm:equivalence_equalities}) might suggest that convergence guarantees could transfer directly across algorithms, this is not the case for inequality constraints.
+While the matching primal iterates for equality-constrained problems (\cref{thm:equivalence_equalities}) suggest that convergence guarantees may transfer directly across algorithms, this is not the case for inequality constraints.
 There, our equivalence is only local—ensuring the same set of LSSPs (\cref{cor:equivalence}) but not the same global behavior.

 Even for equality constraints, a key obstacle prevents us from proving global convergence of dual optimistic ascent using known results for the Augmented Lagrangian method.
 Classic ALM results, such as the Q-linear rate in \citet[Prop.~2.7]{bertsekas2014constrained}, apply to the Method of Multipliers (\cref{eq:alm}) and rely on each primal step yielding a \textit{sufficiently accurate (local) minimizer} of $\Lag_c$.
 In contrast, our equivalence holds only for \textit{single-step first-order} updates, which do not meet this requirement.